-School dismissal is 3:37 p.m. on full days, 12:29 p.m. on half days, and 12:39 p.m. on early release days.
+School dismissal is 3:37 p.m. on full days, and 12:29 p.m. on half days.
 Please have a plan formed with your child for pick-up.
 You may pick your child up in the pick-up lane in front of the school, in the parking lot or at another predetermined spot.
 You may allow them to walk or ride their bikes home.
 Hill has 5th grade safeties monitoring many of the crosswalks in the subdivision.
 If you will be late picking up your child, please call the school office so that we can let your child know you are on the way.
 If your child is not picked up by 3:50 p.m. they will be taken to the office to wait for your arrival.
 You will need to park and come into the office to pick up your child at this time.

-1. Pick - Up Lane
+I. Pick - Up Lane

 Parents may enter the drop-off/pick up lane before dismissal time to wait.
 Please pull all the way up to the second crosswalk, put your car in park and turn it off if the weather permits.
 If you are pulling up behind someone else, pull up closely so that we can fit as many cars in the lane as possible.
-If you are too late to get into the lane wait behind the stop sign on Quincy.
+If you are too late to get into the lane, wait behind the stop sign on Quincy.
 Once pick-up starts, you may move forward.
-If you have to wait on Quincy, you may NOT park there.
+If you must wait on Quincy, you may NOT park there.
 You must stay with your car, with it running, or you may receive a ticket from the Troy Police.
-Students should wait on the sidewalk by the flower boxes in the front by the pick-up lane.
-They should wait for you to pull up to the waiting area.
-Have your child enter your car from the sidewalk side of the car; do not let them enter from the street side.
+Students will wait in designated areas in front of the school and will wait until their name is called and are escorted to their vehicle.
+Your child will enter your car from the sidewalk; they will not enter from the street, as this is not safe.